P-singh25/MICB475_24W2_Team_2/Meeting_minutes/Mar_7.md

    **Fix Suggestions:**
     - Remove prefix for taxonomic classification (ex.
 D__Domain, remove D__) in qiime - could remove for aesthetic but not the issue here

+Revision
+- Group AVS by GROUP (ex.
+PreICI) instead of SAMPLE

 **Prosopsal revision**
 - just fix the citation